Simply LaKita

 Overhead view of dry ingredients for cake in large glass bowl.

-With an electric mixer cream together butter and sugar until light and fluffy.
+With an electric mixer, cream together butter and sugar until light and fluffy.
 Add in sour cream.
 Alternate adding the flour mixture and the eggs.

 Overhead view of eggs added to other ingredients in the stand mixer bowl.

-Add a little flour mixture, mix, then add in an egg, and mix.
+Add a little flour mixture, mix, then add an egg, and mix.
 Do this until all is combined.

 Flour mixture added to the other cake ingredients in the stand mixer bowl.